-For the information on how to configure SCCM and deploy OS X updates to Mac, please see Configuring SCCM and Deploying OS X Updates (p.
-162).
+For the information on how to configure SCCM and deploy macOS updates on a Mac, please see Configuring SCCM and Deploying macOS Updates (p.
+181).

-Hosting OS X Updates Locally
+Hosting macOS Updates Locally

 Hosting software update catalogs and packages locally is optional when using the configuration described above.
 You may consider it if you want to minimize the Internet traffic in your organization.